I’m not a perfect person there's many things I wish I didn’t do. But I’ll continue learning. I never meant to reboot

 Prior to VMware, I spent a year working as an Integration Engineer for a financial services and healthcare technology provider called DST Systems.
 As an IE, my primary function was to work directly with the company business units and help assess their infrastructure needs and design solutions for them that were consistent with the best practices established by the enterprise architecture teams.
 I supported our pharmacy solutions and business workflow automation groups.
 I put in my notice the same week a transaction to purchase them was going through, for $5.4 billion.

-For six years I was a Sr. Systems Engineer for a value added reseller.
+For six years I was a systems consultant for a value added reseller.
 I left a few months before they got bought.
 I did mostly VMware, Cisco and EMC data center consulting projects for them.
 What can I say?
 It was VAR life.
 If you’re not sure what that means, I suggest listening to episode 130 of the Datanauts podcast where the panel explains exactly what that means.

 For four years I was a Network Analyst for Rockhurst University which is a small Jesuit college in Kansas City.
 I did a bunch of crazy things there including one of the first major VMware VDI implementations in education.
 Wyse did a case study on it, and it won an award from ComputerWorld Magazine.
 Here’s the video version, where you can see a very nervous, 40 pounds lighter, 25 year old version of me explain why desktop virtualization is great.